moleculerjs/site/source/docs/broker.md

 | `node` | `Node` | Node info object |

 ### `$node.disconnected`
-The broker send this event if a node disconnected.
+The broker sends this event when a node disconnected.

 **Parameters**